YinJC/uk-tex-faq/FAQ-buffovl.md

----
-layout: page
-title: Unable to read an entire line
+# Unable to read an entire line
----

 TeX belongs to the generation of applications written for environments that didn't offer the sophisticated string and i/o